-Once you have installed Google Chrome you can go ahead and start using it!
-Just search for ‘chrome’ in your application menu or launcher of choice:
+Once Chrome is fully installed, you can start using it.
+Just search for ‘Chrome’ in the application menu or preferred Linux app launcher:

-The first time you run Google Chrome on Ubuntu you will see a prompt asking if you want to ‘make Google Chrome the default browser’ and whether you want to ‘automatically send usage statistics and crash reports to Google’:
+The first time you run Google Chrome for Linux on any distro you will see a prompt that asks if you want to ‘make Google Chrome the default browser’.

-Check/uncheck these boxes per your wishes and click “OK” to proceed.
+Check/uncheck these boxes depending on your preferences then click “OK” to proceed.

 Google Chrome will open and you’ll see a (mostly empty) browser window.

-Sign-in with your Google Account to sync your synced bookmarks, passwords and extensions (if you have any).
+Sign-in using a Google Account to sync your bookmarks, passwords and extensions (if you have any) to this version.

-When you install Google Chrome on Ubuntu using the official installer the official Google repository will be added to your system.
-This step ensures that you get all future Google Chrome updates automatically, as they’re released, via your desktop’s standard Software Update tool.
+When you install Google Chrome on Ubuntu or a similar Linux distributions the official Google repository is added to your system.
+This means you can install future Google Chrome updates automatically, as they’re released, using the Software Update tool.

 If you encounter a compatibility error after following this tutorial it’s likely that you’re using a 32-bit system.